A novel understanding of the role of plasma-molecular kinetics on divertor power exhaust: Experimental Setup

 Figure \ref{TCV_schematic} shows a schematic of the TCV tokamak device in the conventional divertor (CD) configuration indicating the spectroscopic lines of sight and the fuelling locations relevant to the discharges examined in this paper.\\

 In order to observe the evolution of the molecular rovibrational distribution with detachment, some meaningful measure of detachment is required.
-For this purpose, we choose the peak ion target flux near the strike point (ions/$m^2$/$s$) as an indicator of the detachment onset and progression.
-Spectroscopic lines of sight near the strike point are selected for extracting the rovibrational information. \\
+For this purpose, we adopt the peak ion target flux near the strike point (ions/$m^2$/$s$) since it is observed that the rollover of the peak ion flux corresponds well to the separation of the Fulcher front (and therefore ionisation front) from the target \cite{Verhaegh2023}.
+Spectroscopic lines of sight near the strike point are selected for extracting the rovibrational information.\\